 amongst this bloodline

-In this verse, you encounter the adjective mont, meaning clean, uncorrupted.
-(You have come across the word mont before, but as a masculine noun meaning world.)
+You now encounter the adjective mont, meaning clean, uncorrupted.
+(You have come across mont before, but only as a masculine noun meaning world.)

 di ducj i nemâi monts

 tu ’nt cjolarâs dome un pâr